VRL example reference

 - Then find all objects within the array, and apply item (2) to each individual object.

-The above rules mean that map_keys
+The above rules mean that map_keys with

-enabled finds all keys in the target,
+recursive enabled finds all keys in the target,

 regardless of whether nested objects are nested inside arrays.